amyklopfen/book-share-project/README.md

 Make sure you have a Sendgrid account and a Sendgrid API Key.
 If you don't have an account, you can set one up here: https://sendgrid.com/solutions/email-api/.

-#Securing Sensitive Information in ENV
+# Securing Sensitive Information in ENV

 Once you have the Sendgrid API Key, save it to the env file with a variable like Sendgrid_API_KEY.
 Save the email address you used to set up the Sendgrid account to a variable MY_EMAIL_ADDRESS:

-'''sh
+'''
     MY_EMAIL_ADDRESS = "Input Sendgrid Email Address Here"
     '''